shtyler/datagenerator/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* Thanks to my mom
 * [Thanks to Michal Nikodem](https://www.linkedin.com/in/michalnikodem/)
 * [Thanks to GoodData](www.gooddata.com/data-sources)
+* Thanks to my mom

--> without them and those it would not have happened
+-> without them this would be impossible

 <!-- MARKDOWN LINKS & IMAGES -->